AnimosWorkshop/Sor-Vault/Temuthen/Dictionary.md

 * cecnū - to teach
 * cedū - to hold
 * celū - to open
-* cilū - to chill
+* cilū - to extinguish
 * ciokū - to demand
 * cirū - to sing
 	* cirier - singing